Zabu: Critical response

 Kevin Lee of Screen Rant included Zabu in their "10 Best From DC & Marvel" list, while Bradley Prom included him in their "10 Best Animal Characters Who Should Join The MCU" list.
 Darby Harn of CBR.com ranked Zabu 10th in their "10 Most Iconic Pets In Marvel Comics" list, while Kevin Shaffery ranked him 8th in their "15 Coolest Pets In Comic Books" list, and Michael Austin ranked him 10th in their "10 Most Powerful Animals In Marvel Comics" list.
 The A.V.
 Club ranked Zabu 21st in their "21 Top Superhero Pets" list.

 Other versions

-House of M

-In the House of M reality, Zabu appeared as a picture in a Daily Bugle article about Ka-Zar and his seeking of asylum in the United States.

 Marvel Zombies

 Zabu and Ka-Zar are seen infected with the zombie virus, eating Barbarus and other super-powered inhabitants of the Savage Land.

 Ultimate Marvel

-In this reality, Zabu is actually a tiger with Smilodon-like fangs rather than looking like a traditional Smilodon as he looks in the main Marvel universe.
+In the Ultimate Marvel universe, Zabu is a normal tiger with Smilodon-like fangs.
 Flashbacks reveal that Zabu, Shanna, and Ka-Zar have been together since childhood.